Brijeshwai/HTML/readme.md

 -  Create a branch with a descriptive name (navbar-fix)

--  Write these commands on your terminal:
+-  Write these commands on your terminal:💻

     git add -A (to stage your changes) git commit -m "very breif info of what youv'e done" git push origin master